Michael Husbands: International career

 Husbands is of Saint Lucian descent, but for many years chose not to represent Saint Lucia in international competitions.
-He finally accepted a call-up and was named to their squad for the 2012 Caribbean Cup qualification.
+He finally accepted a call-up.
+He was named to their squad for the 2012 Caribbean Cup qualification.
 He had not played professionally for over four years, though had remained fit as he was serving in the Royal Marines.
 He did not end up featuring at the qualification stage, and Saint Lucia did not qualify.